 The course explores the analysis and interpretation of data used in the teaching/learning process.
 The candidate will apply the scientific method, including the use of probability and inferential statistics to make decisions regarding planning and instruction.
 The candidate will also develop subjective and objective tests.
-Field placement determined by other course enrollment..
 Fall, Spring.